TBD54566975/tbdex-example-android/README.md

 # Android and tbdex

-This shows the tbdex SDK working in Android in a simple mobile app.
+This shows the tbdex SDK working in Android in a simple mobile app with Kotlin.
+See `MainActivity.kt` for the main code showing tbdex in android.
 Also includes an `AndroidKeyManager` implementation that uses the Android Keystore to store that tbdex uses for DIDs and VCs.

+This can serve as a starter app for tbdex on android.

-## Running:
+## Running

-Open this in Android Studio and run it - it will show a verifiable credential, and if you connect it to a PFI will show a list of offerings.
+* Open this in Android Studio and run it with a emulator, it generates and shows a DID and will print out a verifiable credential.

+To run with a PFI to test it end to end:

+* Run a local tunnel to the tbdex server: `cloudflared tunnel --url http://localhost:9000`.
+* Take note of the public https url provided in step 1, and set it to `HOST` environment variable.
+* Take that same url and set it as the pfiServer in `MainActivity.kt` : `private val pfiServer = host`
+* Follow instructions to start this PFI: https://github.com/TBD54566975/example-pfi-aud-usd-tbdex
+* Run the app and you will see an offer loaded from the PFI, and then it will place an order.
+* Check the logcat logs to see the result of the tbdex workflow including order status and completion.

 ## Android specific build tips